abijith-2002/bugflow-backend/assets/supabase.md

 # Supabase Integration for APIBackend

 This backend integrates with Supabase using the official supabase-py SDK for Auth and Database.

-It requires:
+Required environment variables (set in bugflow-backend/APIBackend/.env — see .env.example):
 - SUPABASE_URL: e.g., https://your-project-id.supabase.co
 - SUPABASE_ANON_KEY: Project anon public key